 Dr Heym investigates these processes in general and (sub-)clinical populations across the life-span (thus, in children, adolescents or adults) using cross-sectional and longitudinal designs, as well as various experimental paradigms in combination with psychophysiological measures (such as heart rate variability and skin conductance response).

 A second strand of her research focuses on intervention approaches to support vulnerable individuals.
 Dr Heym is interested in identifying the biochemical and neurophysiological mechanisms involved in psychological disorders (e.g., brain function, microbiota, inflammation) with the aim to evaluate or facilitate alternative interventions (e.g., Havening, bio/neurofeedback, pre/probiotic supplementation).
 She is involved in several projects developing online/digital and Virtual Reality interventions to support individuals with traumatic experiences, anxiety and depression.
 Dr Heym has been central to the creation and development of the virtual reality laboratory in the Division of Psychology by securing several equipment bids and research grants for her VR based projects.
 For example, her team developed a Virtual Reality Exposure Therapy for social anxiety disorder, and she supports the development of digital applications for anxiety (e.g., Fujitsu Statefulness).
 Another project she is involved in develops a VR Hazard Perception Test.
-Dr Heym supervises MSc and PhD students interested in VR research and has establishes a VR research interest group across several departments at NTU.
+Dr Heym supervises MSc and PhD students interested in VR research and has established a VR research interest group across several departments at NTU.

 In response to Covid, Dr Heym lead a project supporting a local organisation (Living Without Abuse) in developing a Service Provider Online Intervention Toolkit to support parents and children from domestic violence and abuse background.
-Related to this, she is also involved in the ProChild Erasmus project that aims to support teachers in recognising the signs of child abuse and neglect.
+Related to this, she is also involved in the ProChild Erasmus project that aims to support teachers recognising the signs of child abuse and neglect.

 Aligned to her research interests, Dr Heym is a member of several research consortiums, such as the